VFPX/Win32API/samples/sample_119.md

 # Saying "Hello World!" with VFP and WinAPI

 ## Before you begin:
-A <a href="http://en.wikipedia.org/wiki/Hello_world_program#Windows_API_.28in_C.29">hello world program</a> is a frequently used programming example, usually designed to show the easiest possible application on a system that can actually do something (i.e. print a line that says "Hello World").[hello world program](sample_000.md)
+A [hello world program](http://en.wikipedia.org/wiki/Hello_world_program#Windows_API_.28in_C.29) is a frequently used programming example, usually designed to show the easiest possible application on a system that can actually do something (i.e. print a line that says "Hello World").

 ![](../images/helloworld.png)
 This message is great to start a day with!